DavidBernal/joia/README.md

   .then(r => console.log(r)); // result is an array of values and errors
 ```

-Look exmaple folder for more details
+Look example folder for more details